Strategy

 Free strategies

 • SEO: in many cases, SEO is going to be a great way to drive consistent free organic traffic to your landing pages.
 This is our preferred channel.
 But make sure to understand the mechanics.
 You’ll only rank on Google if your content is uniquely useful.
-Here’s a useful SEO guide to get started.
+Here’s a useful SEO guide to get started, and some useful SEO newsletters to subscribe to if you want to learn the ropes.

 • Forums and groups: try to find active groups that discuss your specific topic.
 You can find them on Facebook, Reddit and also on WhatsApp and Slack, though they are harder to find.
 The crucial thing here is to engage with useful posts and not just to spam your links around.